Alfresco/docs-alfresco/insight-engine/latest/using/reports/index.md

 7. Create a new notebook or use the one provided.

-8. To stop Alfresco Insight Zeppelin, run:
+8. To stop Insight Zeppelin, run:

     On Unix-like systems: `ZEPPELIN_HOME/bin/zeppelin-daemon.sh`

     On Microsoft Windows: Ctrl + C

-By default Alfresco Insight Zeppelin uses Alfresco Content Services to authenticate users, which means every user in Alfresco Content Services will be able to access Zeppelin.
+By default Insight Zeppelin uses Alfresco Content Services to authenticate users, which means every user in Alfresco Content Services will be able to access Zeppelin.
 To limit the number of users, comment out all the `alfrescoRealm` related configuration settings in `ZEPPELIN_HOME/conf/shiro.ini`.
-You can configure your LDAP or AD to allow specific users access to Alfresco Insight Zeppelin.
+You can configure your LDAP or AD to allow specific users access to Insight Zeppelin.

 See the following configuration example showing that only users in the `ZeppelinUsers` group have access to the application.